Neon Genesis Evangelion: Influence and legacy

-Evangelion has had a significant impact on Japanese popular culture.
-The series also had a strong influence on anime, at a time when the anime industry and televised anime series were in a slump period.
+Evangelion has had a profound and lasting impact on the anime industry and Japanese popular culture.
+The series, airing at a time when the anime industry and its televised series were in a slump period, is credited with revitalizing the industry and raising the standard for high-quality Japanese animation.
 CNET reviewer Tim Hornyak credits the series with revitalizing and transforming the giant mecha genre.
 In the 1980s and 1990s, Japanese animation saw decreased production following the economic crash in Japan.
 This was followed by a crisis of ideas in the years to come.
-Against this background, Evangelion imposed new standards for the animated serial, ushering in the era of the "new Japanese animation serial", characterized by innovations that allowed a technical and artistic revival of the industry.
-The production of anime serials began to reflect greater author control, the concentration of resources in fewer but higher quality episodes, typically ranging from thirteen to twenty-six, a directorial approach similar to live film, and greater freedom from the constraints of merchandising.
+Against this backdrop, Evangelion imposed new standards for the animated series, ushering in the era of the "new Japanese animation serial", characterized by innovations that allowed a technical and artistic revival of the industry.
+The production of anime serials began to reflect greater artistic control, the concentration of resources in fewer but higher quality episodes, typically ranging from thirteen to twenty-six, a directorial approach similar to live film, and greater freedom from the constraints of merchandising.